Embracing Body Acceptance: A Path to Peaceful Eating and Self-Love

 Here are some questions to help you figure it out:

-• What did you like to do when you were younger?
+1. What did you like to do 10, 20, 30 years ago.

 I had been attending a gym for years and I was feeling bored there, and my intuitive voice said I need yoga.
 Now I have been going to a yoga studio for a few months, my joy has increased exponentially.

-• What is fun to you?
+• Third, determine what is fun to you NOW?

 Ask yourself regularly, what would be a fun activity?
 I have been amazed how much I will step out of my movement comfort zone when I embrace what is fun.
 I will swing at the park, dance, and try aerial yoga (this was scary, but fun).

 Honestly, having a history of food issues has led can lead you to reject exercise for many different reasons.
-I encourage you to reject exercise, too.

 This does not mean I am encouraging you to sit on the couch all day.